-Bakers are cooks that specialize in cooking baked foods such as bread, biscuits, pies, and cakes.
-Military service members who served as food service specialists have experience baking foods for the troops.
+Bakers are cooks who specialize in cooking baked foods such as bread, biscuits, pies, and cakes.
+Military service members who served as chefs have experience baking foods for the troops.

 Food Service Managers

 Food service managers oversee the day-to-day operations involved with serving food for a dining facility.
-Ex-military food service officers have experience in supervising each stage of food service while adhering to time schedules and recipes set by the military.
+Ex-military chefs have experience in supervising each stage of food service while adhering to time schedules and recipes set by the military.